yosifsayed444/School_System_Adminstration/README.md

 Polymorphism.

 This project helped me strengthen my understanding of how OOP can be applied in real-world scenarios and how to build a complete system step by step.

+This Note was written by my Second Account